John S Gunn, PhD

 tularemia ● Gram-Negative Bacterial Infections ● Salmonella Infections, Animal ● Infection ● Salmonella Infections ● Typhoid Fever ● Carrier State ● Mutagenesis, Insertional

-John Gunn, PhD, is a professor in the Department of Microbial Infection and Immunity at Ohio State and a member of the Molecular Biology and Cancer Genetics Program at the OSUCCC – James, where his research centers on microbial resistance to innate immunity.
+John Gunn, PhD, is a professor in the Department of Pediatrics at Ohio State, Nationwide Children’s Center for Microbial Pathogenesis, and a member of the Molecular Biology and Cancer Genetics Program at the OSUCCC – James, where his research centers on microbial resistance to innate immunity.
 In particular, he is focused on the macrophage as well as the mucosal surface.In one of his studies, he is using a mouse model to determine if S. Typhi gallbladder carriage leads to cancer.
 If so, this finding could contribute significantly to early detection or prevention of gallbladder cancer.
 It also could indicate a broader relationship between chronic infections and cancer.
 Dr. Gunn has authored or co-authored many articles in well-respected publications, including the Journal of Biological Chemistry, Frontiers in Microbiology, Antimicrobial Agents and Chemotherapy and International Journal of Pharmaceutics.